fission-codes/fission-codes/README.md

 | F. Meta/Info                      | 0x0F Metadata Only      |                               |                         |                                  |                                |     |     |     |     |     |     |     |     |     |                                     | 0xFF Data Source is Off Chain (ie: no guarantees) |

 * Unused regions are available for further extension or custom codes
-* On GitHub, yu may need to scroll the tables horizontally (they're pretty wide)
+* You may need to scroll the tables horizontally (they're pretty wide)

 # Example Sequence Diagrams